 16 Mar 1858 Recalled from half-pay and appointed Deputy Inspector General of Hospitals, with local rank while serving in Great Britain.

-1860–1861 Served in New Zealand throughout the operations under General Pratt, mentioned in despatches for valuable services rendered at all times and in all positions.
+1860–1861 Served in the war in New Zealand throughout the operations under General Pratt, and was twice mentioned in despatches for valuable services rendered at all times and in all positions.

 1863–1865 Served in New Zealand in the Maori Wars.
 Present in the field as Principal Medical Officers throughout the operations in Waikato, Taranaki, and Tauranga Districts, under Sir D. Cameron, and repeatedly mentioned in despatches.
 He received the thanks of the New Zealand Government for special and valuable services rendered to the Colony.

-18 Oct 1864 Surgeon General Army Medical Department.
+18 Oct 1864 Promoted Surgeon General Army Medical Department.

-1868 Granted the Good Service Pension which fell vacant on the death of Inspector General
+4 Mar 1868 Reduced to half pay.
+Was granted the Good Service Pension which fell vacant on the death of Inspector General Montagu Martin Mahony.

 1875 Printed but not published a pamphlet on the Proposals for re-introduction of the regimental system in a modified form.